kimsniper/at24cx/examples/esp32_implementation/README.md

 ## Overview

-This example demonstrates usage of AT24CX for reading the clock/calendar.
+This example demonstrates usage of AT24C512 eeprom for reading/writing..

 ### Hardware Required